 When you’re designing a hydrotherapy pool plant system, you need to make sure it falls in line with the Pool Water Treatment Advisory Group (PWTAG) code of practice.
-This includes the following:

-The size of the pool plant room is also dependent on the size of the pool.
-Typically the bigger the pool, the bigger the plant room.
+The right size for the plant room depends on the size of your pool.

 What is included in a hydrotherapy pool plant system?

 Whenever we design a hydrotherapy pool plant system, we aim to make it as simple as possible to understand and maintain so that the end-user can have a hassle-free pool.